 In your 30s: This is the decade when you normally start noticing some fine lines developing between your brows and around your eye area.
 Botox will soften and even erase many of the finer lines around this age, as long as you continue keeping up with this regimen every three months or so.
 If you’re only getting the procedure to look wrinkle-free for an event—ahem, your wedding, let’s say—or simply as a feel-good booster every now and then, you can space it out to every six months to save yourself the cost of an appointment.

 In your 40s: At this age, your skin is thinning more rapidly, meaning wrinkles are far more obvious.
 If you’ve not yet used Botox, your muscles have been contracting for a long time and you might have a few static wrinkles.
 Lines are more likely to have become etched in your skin even when you’re not moving the muscles underneath—not just dynamic ones that form only when you move your facial muscles.
 There’s also some mid-face volume loss (aka sagging) at this age, which Botox can help with, but your skin may not be perfectly smooth afterwards because of the changes in its quality and resilience.
 Again, you’ll want to keep up injections approximately every three months.

 The bottom line: You don’t need Botox.
 Wrinkles are a part of the natural aging process, after all.
 But if it’s something that interests you, discuss it with your practitioner so that you can come up with a treatment plan that won’t leave your face looking stiff as a board.

-If you would like to find out if Botox is the right choice for you, click here to book a consultation with Nurse Elaine Doran to explore your options.
+If you would like to find out if Botox is the right choice for you, click here to book a consultation with our injectable consultant to explore your options.